ksmandersen/CCollections/CCReport.md

 The most obvious problem we encounter is how to have an insert method, which can insert any kind of object.
 A collection should be able to contain every type of object, which isn't a problem in object oriented languages, where there is a system of classes and instances, but is a little more tricky in C, since there are multiple kinds of objects.
 We will want a function to insert both a char, which is a single-byte stack variable, an int, a multi-byte stack variable, a string, which is a pointer to a block of memory with an unknown size, along with whatever data structure the user has made.

 There are multiple approaches to this.
 One way is to have the user specify an element size when creating the data structure, and any value can then be put into each element, as long as it doesn’t exceed the element size.
-Another way is to make an insert function for each supported data type, so that you would have functions such as ``insert_int``, ``insert_float``, ``insert_string``, ect.
+Another way is to make an insert function for each supported data type, so that you would have functions such as ``insert_int``, ``insert_float``, or ``insert_string``.

 There are some problems with both of these approaches.
 The first approach prevents the collection from containing different types of objects, if you don’t want to get into typecasting.
 Also just inserting values will not be type-safe, since there will be only one insert function to handle any type.
 The second approach solves these problems, but this gets back to the classic/dynamic style discussion earlier.
 We would not be able to add custom data types this way.
 The only way to insert a custom data structure would be to constantly serialize it to data.